Find the Best Used Cooking Oil Collection Companies for Your Business

 The Legal Framework: Storage, Documentation, and Compliance

 Furthermore, most food service establishments are also required to have a properly sized and maintained grease trap or interceptor.
-This device captures grease and solids before wastewater enters the sewer, working in tandem with your UCO collection program to provide comprehensive FOG management4.
+This device captures grease and solids before wastewater enters the sewer, working in tandem with your UCO collection program to provide comprehensive FOG management.

 The Recycling Journey: From Fryer to Fuel